eclipse-tractusx/ssi-docu/specifications/M1/credential.issuance.protocol.md

 Some scenarios involve the Credential Issuer making an initial offer.
 For example, an out-of-band process may result in a credential offer.
-Or, a Credential Issuer may start a key rotation process which involves sending updated credentials to holders signed with a new key.
+Or, a Credential Issuer may start a key rotation process which involves sending updated credentials to holders signed with the issuer's new key.
 In this case, the issuer can proactively prompt holders to request a new credential during the key rotation period.

 ## 4.1.
 Credential Offer Endpoint